howardsolutions/deep-typescript/README.md

 - Allow us to define the type of a property / argument / return value at a future point.

 - Used heavily when writing reusable code.

+## INHERITANCE VS COMPOSITION

+### INHERITANCE
+- Characterized by an "IS A" relationship between 2 classes.

+- Back to the example of the `3.stats` application, we have `class MatchReader` IS A `CsvFileReader` because `MatchReader` has all different methods and properties that normally belong to a CSV file reader as well.

+### COMPOSITION
+- Characterized by a "HAS A" relationship between 2 classes.
+- Example: `MatchReader` HAS A reference to some OUTSIDE object